Experience all four Walt Disney World Theme Parks this summer with the 4-Day, 4-Park Magic Ticket! Valid for arrivals from May 26 to Sept. 26, 2026.

 PhotoPass Tips and Tricks

-- If you're interested in Memory Maker, be sure to purchase in advance!
+- If you're interested in Memory Maker, be sure to purchase in advance to save some green!
 Likewise, be sure anyone hopping along for the trip is on your Family & Friends list in My Disney Experience so that you can share photos.

-- If you have Memory Maker, my kids hate me for this, but I suggest that you stop at (almost) every PhotoPass stop.
+- If you have Memory Maker —my kids hate me for this —I suggest you stop at (almost) every PhotoPass stop.
 Since all photos are included in your Memory Maker, it never hurts to grab extra shots!
-While most photos we've taken have been good quality, in our opinion, there have been a few that are just meh.
-Take advantage of the options at your disposal so you have plenty to choose from.
+While most of the pictures we've taken have been of good quality, you won't always get the perfect shot.
+Take advantage of the options available to you so you have plenty to choose from.

 - On that note, if you are celebrating something, iconic photos are a great way to commemorate the trip!